Alejogb1/job-board/blog-data/why-cant-i-modify-an-openai-gym-environments-attributes.md

 id: "why-cant-i-modify-an-openai-gym-environments-attributes"
 ---

-, let’s tackle this.
 From personal experience, I've seen quite a few folks stumble over this exact issue, and it usually boils down to a fundamental misunderstanding of how OpenAI Gym environments are structured, specifically their design for safety and reproducibility in reinforcement learning experiments.

 The short answer is: you're encountering this problem because gym environments are designed to be _immutable_ from the outside once they are instantiated.
 You shouldn't be directly altering their internal attributes.
 It's not a bug, but rather a feature built to ensure reliable simulation of the environment state across different runs.
 Think of it as a safety net, preventing unintended modifications from altering the environment's intended behavior.